ProximaNova/Booru-mass-editor/README.md

-# Booru mass editor
+# Booru Mass Editor

-Use the Booru mass editor (BME) to quickly edit individual images at websites running Gelbooru software.
+Use the Booru Mass Editor (BME) to quickly edit individual images at websites running Gelbooru software.
 BME also imporves the interface at `index.php?page=post&s=view&id=#` and elsewhere.

 ## Required additional software